nih-cfde/training-and-engagement/docs/DCC-Tutorials/MIME_types.md

 !!! warning
     For demonstration purposes we chose to apply `application/vnd.binary` as MIME type for `.idat` files.
 This may or may not be the appropriate choice. **The default `application/octet-stream` which is defined as arbitrary binary data is desired behavior for files without an accepted designation**.
 It is preferable to have unknown MIME type to prevent a file from being pushed somewhere inappropriate compared to a custom MIME type that may cause a file to be shunted into an application/pipeline where it doesn't belong.

-We can add custom MIME types by creating a xml file `illumina-idat.xml` using any text editor (nano, vim, emacs etc) for the file extensions.
+We can add custom MIME types by creating an xml file `illumina-idat.xml` using any text editor (nano, vim, emacs etc) for the file extensions.

 ```
 <?xml version="1.0"?>